liamsmith3194/otter-hockey/README.md

 ![Delivery pop-over](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/delivery-popover.PNG)

-- An Empty basket present a different basket look, informing the user there are no items to checkout and provides a handy link to the sticks page.
+- An Empty basket present a different basket look, informing the user there are no items to check out and provides a handy link to the sticks page.

 ![Empty Basket](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/empty-basket.PNG)